claritylab/lucida/README.md

   Notice that you can delete or replace these services with your own.
   For example, if you know or have an interesting image captioning algorithm and want to integrate it into Lucida, you can read the section "How to Add Your Own Service into Lucida?" below.

+  The command center determines which services are needed based on the user input, sends requests to them, and returns response to the user.
   In the following diagram, the user asks a query that needs the following three services: ASR, IMM, and QA.
-  The "cloud" behind each box means the Docker container running on the host machine.
+  The "cloud" behind each box means the Docker container(s) running on the host machine(s).

   <p align="center">
     <img src="high_level.png" alt="" width="600" />